For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-As you guys know Aaron and I recently paid off all our consumer debt.
+My husband and I recently paid off $293,000 in consumer debt.
 It is seriously the best feeling in the world to only have a house payment.
 Talk about a major stress relief.

 The crazy thing is that we still have to budget.